ctkelley/NotebookSIAMFANL/README.md

 ## Other Nonlinear Solvers in Julia

 We have a very different mission from that of the other nonlinear solver packages in Julia.
+Two of the most complete packages are NLsolve.jl and Sundials.jl.

 Solvers like NLsolve.jl

 https://github.com/JuliaNLSolvers/NLsolve.jl

 are highly abstracted and very general.
-The Julia ecosystem has many codes of this type.
+The Julia ecosystem has many codes like this for all kinds of things.
 They are very useful but hard to learn from.

 At the high end, KINSOL is part of the Julia port of Sundials